nbetts2020/MoE-Asset-Pricing/README.md

 **Sparse Mixture-of-Experts (MoE) Architecture**[^5]: An architecture in which $k$ experts are divvied up to solve a task, a popular technique as of recent, boasting similar performance yet less compute compared to their monolithic counterparts.
 To illustrate why this might be useful, let's think about the case of next token prediction.
 When handing the prompt “Tell me about President Eisenhower’s first inaugural address” to an LLM, little to no activation is present amongst the majority of the model’s neurons.
 In this instance, the model will not activate neurons tailored for subjects that are irrelevant towards the prompt.
 To name a few, neurons focused on technical computing, abstract mathematical theories, and deep scientific concepts, among many others, will stay inactive as their expertise holds, at most, a tangential connection with the prompt.
 This is, quite frankly, extremely inefficient.
 When dealing with a task that's already computationally expensive and faced with a shortage of GPUs, this inefficiency only compounds the issues.
 Thus, MoEs attempt to curtail this inefficiency by creating a number of models that each specialize in a certain task.

-**64k Context Window**: A large context window was chosen to ensure the model has access to as much relevant information as possible.
-For a given input, the current article, along with its metadata (title, publication, author, etc.), are included in the context.
-Additionally, the previous 10 articles (or the max that can fit in the context window) related to the stock are provided.
-Building on this further, stock prices from 96 hours, 48 hours, and 24 hours prior to the article's release, as well as the price at the time of the article's release, are included.
-This comprehensive data allows the model to consider both historical articles and market trends when making predictions.
+**64k Context Window/Optimal Context Selection**[^6][^7][^8]: A large context window was chosen to ensure the model has access to as much relevant information as possible.
+This is made possible by leveraging an Energy-Based Model and Monte Carlo Sampling to evaluate and score each article-context pair to identify the most pertinent information.
+The EBM assigns lower energy values to more useful contexts based on their Mean Squared Error (MSE) in predicting stock prices, while Monte Carlo Sampling uses these energy values to probabilistically select higher-scoring contexts.
+The context sampled from includes the following components:

+- **Broader Economic Information**
+- **Industry-Specific Information**
+- **Sector-Specific Information**
+- **Stock-Specific Information** (sampling from articles related to the stock's biggest market movers)
+- **Last Nine Articles and Associated Pricing Data** related to the stock (including the current article)

+This combination enables the model to focus on the most relevant data within the given sample space, enhancing prediction accuracy.

 **Custom Training Pipeline:** Optimized for training for the NVIDIA Ampere architecture, employing techniques like mixed precision and gradient checkpointing for efficient resource utilization.

-**FlashAttention 2**[^6][^7]: Implemented for efficient and scalable attention computation, enabling the model to handle long sequences effectively.
+**FlashAttention 2**[^9][^10]: Implemented for efficient and scalable attention computation, enabling the model to handle long sequences effectively.

-**Online Learning**[^8][^9]: Designed to continuously adapt to new data streams, ensuring the model remains up-to-date with the latest market trends and information.
+**Online Learning**[^11][^12]: Designed to continuously adapt to new data streams, ensuring the model remains up-to-date with the latest market trends and information.
 By leveraging techniques such as Synaptic Intelligence, Memory Replay Buffers, Elastic Weight Consolidation, and others, the model effectively mitigates catastrophic forgetting, maintaining its predictive accuracy over time while incorporating new insights.

 ## Model Architecture